Philocoder93/schelling/readme.md

 User story 5 requires new functionality that I will add later.

-New Step only works some of the time.
+New Step now works every time there is an available move.

 Need to radically simplify/ clean up the code.